Prajwal-K01/Bangalore_Traffic_analysis/README.md

-# Bangalore_Traffic_analysis
+# Bangalore Traffic Analysis Project
-This is my project about Bangalore traffic
+This project analyzes Bangalore traffic patterns based on area, time, and congestion using Python, Pandas, and visualization tools.